-There are myriad reasons for why a couple or a relationship suffers.
+There are myriad reasons for why people feel depressed and a couple or a relationship suffers.
 Psychosexual therapy aims to address the root cause thinking about developmental patterns (like attachment and childhood traumas) while at the same time attempting to offer advice and techniques to overcome such difficulties.

 I practice with heterosexual as well as same-sex couples and partners.